mvranic/apl-lambda/GetDyalog.md

 # How to get Dyalog Linux binaries from Dyalog image

-Dyalog binires can be extarceted  from Dyalog APL Linux image.
+Dyalog binaries can be extracted  from Dyalog APL Linux image.

-Prerequsit is to have Docker (comunity editing) installed on PC.
+Prerequisite is to have Docker (community editing) installed on PC.

-Given example are executed in Powershell, hoever any shell will work with few changes.
+Given example are executed in Powershell, however any shell will work with few changes.

-At firts get docker image from Docker hub:
+At the first get docker image from Docker hub:

 ```powershell
 docker pull dyalog/dyalog:latest